jandrelafradez/RomiRobotTermProject/README.md

 ![Game Track](game_trackv3.png)

 ### **Results**
-A video depicting our best run is shown [here](https://www.youtube.com/watch?v=51YOCL-ghLs).
-Meanwhile, during lab, we presented 3 trials in front of our class to demonstrate our Romi's capabilities of being able to complete the game path.
+A video depicting our personal best run is shown [here](https://www.youtube.com/watch?v=51YOCL-ghLs).
+While this run was ultimately short of the finishline, it was the most success run we had, arriving to an end right before Checkpoint 5 at the end of the grid.
+Meanwhile, during lab, we presented three trials in front of our class to demonstrate our Romi's capabilities of being able to complete the game path.
 However, as shown in the following table, we were unable to complete any trial successfully.

 |Trial|Checkpoint 1|Checkpoint 2|Checkpoint 3|Checkpoint 4|Checkpoint 5|Total Time|Cups Hit|
 |-----|------------|------------|------------|------------|------------|----------|--------|